 Commencing with King Hor-Aha, the Pharaohs Djer, Djet, Den, Semerkhet, Queen Merytneith and Pharaoh Qaa all had numerous retainer sacrifices found in their tombs.
 King Djet, the grandson of Hor-Aha had 318 sacrifices buried with him, but altogether, the estimates appeared to be much higher a possible 580 sacrifices.

 It was not possible that these number of individuals died out of natural causes that will make Egyptologists, Archaeologists, and historians to say they were killed to join the Pharaoh and serve him in the Afterlife.

 You may also read Inside the mysterious Luxor Museum; a must see pictures

 So were the Asantes doing the same burial rituals?

 The Asantehene was the lord of the Asante people and they all worshipped him.
 Like Pharaoh of Egypt, slaves were chosen to serve the Asantehene.
-In the selection of the slaves who qualified to serve the Asantehene, the person should be of no disability, but a whole person, beautiful, and if a woman, virgins were preferred.
+In the selection of the slaves who qualified to serve the Asantehene, the person should be no disability, but a whole person, beautiful, and if a woman, virgins were preferred.

 The head of the slaves was a symbolic representation that, the King was going to continue to enjoy his royal lifestyle in the afterlife by having slaves to serve and worship him.